raul23/organize-ebooks/README.rst

 from `ebook-tools <https://github.com/na--/ebook-tools>`_ written in shell by `na-- <https://github.com/na-->`_.

 This is done by renaming the files with proper names and moving them to other folders.
 The new names are obtained based on the ISBNs found in the ebook files.
-These ISBNs are extracted by using progressively more complex methods (from searching the filename to OCRing the given file) depending on the user's specified options.
+These ISBNs are extracted by using progressively more complex methods (from searching the filename to OCR-ing the given file) depending on the user's specified options.

 .. contents:: **Contents**